-Arrival is an impressive take on the alien invasion story, and a refreshing addition to the science fiction genre.
-The film gives us a band of eerie alien spacecrafts, then the story unravels in an unnerving and chest-tightening fashion.
-There’s almost no action, but instead we are given a film that completely values the art of storytelling.
+Arrival is an impressive take on the alien invasion story and a refreshing addition to the science fiction genre.
+The film gives us a band of eerie alien space crafts, then the story unravels in an unnerving and chest-tightening fashion.
+There’s almost no action, but instead, we are given a film that completely values the art of storytelling.
 It’s introspective and philosophical, and the actual invasion is unlike any other portrayed in a science fiction film.
-There’s been so many invasion movies over the decades, and Arrival is definitely one of the most original I’ve seen.
+There have been so many invasion movies over the decades, and Arrival is definitely one of the most original I’ve seen.

 Arrival is a gripping and brilliantly executed story, that keeps you hooked on the strength of its ideas and concepts.
 I found myself deeply immersed in the story, but I will say that this film isn’t for everyone.
 It’s a million miles apart from Independence Day, which relies on ‘fist-pumping’ and mindless action.
 So, if you prefer that sort of thing, then Arrival isn’t for you.

 But for me, it’s one of the best films of 2016.
 The film has much to say about the importance of communication.
 It’s a dizzying, but dazzling flick that’s open to interpretation.
 You’ve just got to watch it.

 Quoted: “If you could see your whole life laid out in front of you, would you change things?”